 Citizens Advice Direct, the Citizens Advice Consumer Service and the Extra Help Unit are available to anyone in Scotland.
 We include their issue numbers in our overall statistics but not in profiles which are on a geographic basis.

 Statistics produced by CAS are as at the time of exporting from CAB systems.
-Locally produced CAB statistics may slightly differ from the ones reported by CAS due to local amendments after extraction.
+Locally produced CAB statistics may slightly differ from the ones reported by CAS due to local amendments after case checking.

 CAB are represented in 30 of Scotland’s 32 local authority areas but not in South Ayrshire or Inverclyde.
 Therefore Scotland profiles are used for these areas, where appropriate.